Tools and Training

 Therapeutic Risk Management (TRM) with Patients at Risk for Suicide is a clinically, medically, and legally informed model for the assessment and management of suicide risk.
 SRM consultation can assist you in determining how to collaboratively use TRM with the Veterans you serve.

 These trainings offer basic and advanced information relevant to Veteran suicide prevention.

 Each quarter, the SRM lecture offers a spotlight on the CPG.
 The purpose of these lectures is to provide guidance on implementing the updated VA/DOD Clinical Practice Guideline for the Assessment and Management of Patients at risk for Suicide (CPG).
 To receive information on these lectures, (e.g., topics, speakers, and registration) please subscribe to this email distribution list.Learn more about the CPG for Suicide Prevention trainings

 Developed in collaboration with the United States Department of Veterans Affairs (VA), this SAVE training strives to empower providers to play a vital role in suicide prevention.
 Training objectives include a greater understanding of suicide in the United States and how to identify and engage a Veteran at risk of suicide.Learn about SAVE

 Health Services Research & Development (HSR&D) Cyberseminar Series

-HSR&D Cyberseminar Series offers state-of-the-art training and special interest sessions, such as the Spotlight on Suicide Prevention series (search "Suicide Prevention" to find this series).
+HSR&D Cyberseminar Series offers state-of-the-art training and special interest sessions, such as the Spotlight on Suicide Prevention series (search "Suicide Prevention" at the top where it says "Search HSR&D") to find this series.
 CEU's are available if you register before the upcoming webinars.Find upcoming and archived presentations